BrainStormYourWayIn/sierra/README.md

 It can be used standalone in developing web applications

-You can also use this as an alternative to jinja or Django's templating or any other templating engine, or also use it along with one
+You can also use this as an alternative to jinja or Django's templating or any other templating engine, or even use it along with one

 It's got features like displaying a table on the web application by loading in a .csv file, adding a bulleted list (ol/ul) by just passing in a list, automatic support for CSS styling arguments and more!
 You can use for loops, variables, functions - you name it, you have it, with Sierra.
 Improvement in the overall look of the code and intelligent handling of tags with `autoPrettify()`, a feature like no other.
 Harness the power of Python for your web applications!

 ![GitHub](https://img.shields.io/github/license/BrainStormYourWayIn/sierra?color=blue)

-This is a relatively new project, so we're developing at a fast pace.
-If you have any suggestions or issues or just want to open a discussion, feel free to do so!

 ________________________________